Getdeck/Getdeck.github.io/docs/getdeck-as-a-service/index.md

 description: What is Getdeck and what is it useful for
 ---

-In order to test Getdeck completely **free** and easily we are providing with a free Kubernetes cluster that you can spin up using Getdeck and use as you please.
+In order to test Getdeck completely **free** and easily we are providing you with a free Kubernetes cluster that you can spin up using Getdeck and use as you please.
 The following details are valid for that Cluster:

 ## Specs for the free cluster:
 * max.
 4h cluster lifetime